knowit/kubernetes-workshop/docs/_docs/workshop/04-node.md

 `kubectl describe node ubuntu-k8s-1`

 Here I see this line:

 `flannel.alpha.coreos.com/public-ip=192.168.1.29`

 It's a bit more cryptic than the output for `kubectl get node`, but we include this solution so you know that `kubectl describe` can provide info about a node (or any resource, like `kubectl get pod my-pod`).
-`kubectl describe` is usually gathers information from more sources (like the events) than just the YAML description.
+`kubectl describe` usually gathers information from more sources (like "events") than just the YAML description.

  </div>